amschel99/probability-and-statistics-sco-212/README.md

 # probability-and-statistics-sco-212
-Notes on probability theory: https://www.youtube.com/watch?v=KbB0FjPg0mw&list=PL2SOU6wwxB0uwwH80KTQ6ht66KWxbzTIo A probablistic model is a mathematicle construction which is comprised of:
+Notes on probability theory: https://www.youtube.com/watch?v=KbB0FjPg0mw&list=PL2SOU6wwxB0uwwH80KTQ6ht66KWxbzTIo A probablistic model is a mathematical construction which is comprised of:

  1. An experiment- something with a well defined outcome.
  2. A sample space - which is a set of all the possible outcomes of an experiment.